deepakbhalla/angular-projects/databinding-between-components/README.md

-# This project has solves the below problem using Angular
+# This project solves the below problem using Angular

 * Create three new components: GameControl, Odd and Even he GameControl Component should have buttons to start and stop the game